stef-timmermans/YeastLume/README.md

 ---

 ## 2. Remote Data Hosting via Rclone
-Hosting the training data can be done however you please, however this project was developed using Rclone—Hábrók's suggested data software module—with Google Cloud Platform.
+Hosting the training data can be done via any service; however, this project was developed using Rclone—University of Groningen's suggested data software module for Hábrók—with Google Cloud Platform.
 In order to correctly setup Google Drive as a storage space in a headless environment, ensure the following steps are taken on a **new fork** of the repository:

 1. Create a new Google Cloud Platform project.
 2. Under "APIs and Services" → "Enabled APIs & services", click "+ Enable APIs and services" and search for and enable the Google Drive API.